pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 # Message Actions API for Kotlin SDK

-Use Message Actions to add/remove metadata on published messages (receipts, reactions, custom data).
-Subscribe to channels to receive message action events.
-You can also fetch past actions from Message Persistence.

 ##### Breaking changes in v9.0.0
-- Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and emitted status events.
-- See the Java/Kotlin SDK migration guide for details.
+Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes PubNub client instantiation, and updates async callbacks and emitted status events.
+These changes affect apps built with versions < 9.0.0.
+See the Java/Kotlin SDK migration guide.

+Use message actions to add or remove metadata on published messages (receipts, reactions).
+Clients subscribe to channels to receive message action events and can fetch message actions from Message Persistence.

 ##### Request execution
-Most method invocations return an Endpoint.
-You must call .sync() or .async() to execute the request.
+Most method invocations return an Endpoint you must execute via .sync() or .async().

 ```
 1val channel = pubnub.channel("channelName")